 Before you can restore Windows system image to virtual machine, you should do following things on your physical computer:

-1. Create a bootable USB drive to start up the VM.
+1. Create a bootable ISO file on a USB drive to start up the VM.
 If you are going to restore system image to multiple VMs, please try PXE boot tool to start up all the VMs without repetitively connecting and disconnecting the bootable drive.